Goal Achievement Case Studies In Life Coaching

 Amelia was 33 when she came to me for goals coaching.

-She loved to travel and her career goal was to be National Sales Manager for her company that would involve a lot of interstate and overseas travel and being away from home for days, even weeks, at a time.
+She loved to travel and her career goal was to be National Sales Manager for her company.
+This goal would involve a lot of interstate and overseas travel and being away from home for days, even weeks, at a time.

 The other big goal she shared with me was that she and her partner intended to have started a family by the time she was 35.

-The result was that Amelia never seemed to have the real motivation and drive she needed to achieve her career goal and it was never quite the right time to start a family.
+In our first session she shared with me that she never seemed to have the real motivation and drive she needed to achieve her career goal and it was never quite the right time to start a family.

 Coaching Breakthrough: Amelia recognised her barrier to achieving her goals

-She chose to reorganise her career goal to something just as stimulating and rewarding but without the travel component and be more flexible to her as a parent.
+She chose to reorganise her career goal to something just as stimulating and rewarding but without the travel component.
 Her love of overseas travel could now be satisfied by family vacations.

-When you are coaching a client on goal achievement make make sure their goals align and do not conflict with each other.
+When you are coaching a client on goal achievement make sure all their goals align with and do not conflict with each other.

 Jack Had Never Celebrated His Achievements